Single vs. Joint Life Insurance in Canada: Pros & Cons

 Key Takeaways

-• Single life insurance is generally the better option for Canadian couples because it offers two death benefits, more coverage options, and flexibility to choose beneficiaries.
+• Single life insurance is generally the better option for Canadian couples because it offers two death benefits, more coverage options, and flexibility to choose different beneficiaries.

 Here are the main differences between these two types of policies: